BrunoBrasolin/brunobrasolin.github.io/README.md

 ## . [bitfit](/bitfit/)

-This project was made so I can train my CSS/SCSS abilities, animation and design
+This project was created so I can train my CSS/SCSS abilities, like flexbox, animation and design

 ---